 *This is the FINAL article in our series about how to maintain and grow the value of your insurance agency so it will hopefully be worth more tomorrow than it was yesterday.
-In this last entry we cover the importance of creating and maintaining a Sales Culture and why it will add value to your agency.
+In this last entry we cover the importance of creating and maintaining a Sales Culture and why it will help if your agency is losing value.

 Here’s a great exercise you can try in your agency.
 Ask everyone who works for you this simple question: “What is your most important role in this agency?
 What are you here to do?”